yamatogun/100-days-of-code/log.md

 **thoughts**
 the week was very disturbed by the job applications ... i hope i will be able to secure more time for training, it is the most important thing after all
+# Day 52: Sunday, January 28th

+**progress**
+- read on database indexing and query processing
+- review JS closures
+- continue reading the book about applying TDD with python